 In addition to the reports that Weidner and his lieutenants solicited from their colleagues in ’44 and ’45, Weidner kept copies of French gendarmerie reports and American and British investigations from the same period.
 The papers from the postwar period include letters that Weidner wrote to support applications for resister benefits and his personal correspondence with many of his resistance colleagues.
 Historians of memory will be especially interested in the complaints and arguments sent back and forth regarding the publication of a book about Weidner in 1967, court cases resulting from that book, and attempts by other people to claim the leadership of Dutch-Paris.

-Before the Weidner Foundation for Altruism donated the Weidner Papers to the Hoover Library & Archives, they granted Dr. Megan Koreman exclusive access to them.
+Before the Weidner Foundation for Altruism donated the Weidner papers to the Hoover Library & Archives, it granted Dr. Megan Koreman exclusive access to them.
 She used them as the basis of her research for her history of Dutch-Paris, The Escape Line: How the Ordinary Heroes of Dutch-Paris Resisted the Nazi Occupation of Western Europe (Oxford University Press, 2018).
-The Weidner Papers gave Koreman the outlines of the story and a critical first list of names, but it took visits to 30 other archives in the US, the UK, the Netherlands, Belgium, France, Switzerland and Germany to fill in the details.
+The Weidner papers gave Koreman the outlines of the story and a critical first list of names, but it took visits to 30 other archives in the US, the UK, the Netherlands, Belgium, France, Switzerland, and Germany to fill in the details.
 Many of those archives had only recently been opened, created, or declassified.
-The story that emerged from the archives describes otherwise ordinary men and women – students, bankers, widows, clergymen, diplomats, businessmen, secretaries, shopkeepers, farmers – who resisted the Nazis by helping the people they persecuted.
+The story that emerged from the archives describes otherwise ordinary men and women—students, bankers, widows, clergymen, diplomats, businessmen, secretaries, shopkeepers, farmers—who resisted the Nazis by helping the people they persecuted.
 They found ways to obtain false documents, cross borders illegally, provide clandestine medical care, and hide fugitives.
 They helped whomever needed help from any nation including Jews of all ages; the children of French resisters; men dodging the German forced labor draft; civilians trying to join the Allies or the governments in exile, and downed Allied airmen.
-They also raised the money and found creative ways to transfer it between countries and exchange it into the local currencies to pay for their rescue work.
+They also raised money and found creative ways to transfer it between countries and exchange it into the local currencies to pay for their rescue work.
 There were moments of high drama, of jumping out of windows to escape paramilitary collaborators and the torture of those who could not escape, but for the most part Dutch-Paris was an exercise in flexibility, creativity, anxious train journeys, and sheer persistence.

 Maciej Siekierski PhD